Voodoo-Token/VoodooBank/README.md

 - The longer you lock your tokens, the greater the reward.
-- A change in reward rates could be set by the DAO and are transparently displayed in the dApp interface.
+- A change in reward rates could be set by the DAO and are transparently displayed in the application interface.

 ## Security & Transparency